 Luckily, bills are not expensive at all, so your extra monthly costs won’t break the bank.
 Living in China can be very cheap, even in a big city like Beijing.

 The heating is state controlled, so your radiators will turn on in November, and off in March.
 There’s nothing you can do about that, so if you are feeling extra chilly in October, whack up your reverse cycle air conditioner., and vice versa in the Spring.

-Water and gas are very affordable, especially as you’re only using the gas to cook and water to shower – no baths!
+Water and gas are very affordable, especially as you’re only using the gas to cook and water to shower – you’ll be very lucky if you get a bath!
 You might be able to use WeChat to pay these, or a worker might come round every so often with a machine to read the meter.

 China is a fun place to live and there are huge perks to choosing it as your home base.
 Picking the right area and apartment to live in can be tiresome, but here are some tips to make your choice easier:

 Bike sharing systems are very popular now.
-Scan the QR code on the bike and use it for as little as 2RMB per day in places like Shanghai and Beijing.
-Having access to bikes makes it easier to commute to work, even if your perfect apartment is far away.
+Scan the QR code on the bike and use it for as little as 2RMB per day Having access to bikes makes it easier to commute to work, even if the apartment you’re renting in Beijing is far away.

 A great apartment in China can be put up for rent one day, and be snapped up by the next.
 When looking at places, be aware that someone might already have looked around earlier that day.
 If you like somewhere, have the money ready to go.

 Talking of money, it is not unheard of to pay the full amount of money in cash.
 Yes, even that 20,000RMB!
 Some agencies prefer cash, and some will only take payment via WeChat or their own dedicated app.
 Have everything prepared so that you can offer whatever they need.

 Take pictures of the apartment with the agency before you move in.
 You don’t want to be charged to clean the apartment at the end of your rental agreement if you have to clean in when you move in too.
 Check the meters and make sure the correct numbers are written down.